The Bloody Chamber: The Tiger's Bride

 A woman moves in with a mysterious, masked "Milord", the Beast, after her father loses her to him in a game of cards.
 Milord is eventually revealed to be a tiger.
 In a reversal of the ending of "The Courtship of Mr Lyon", the heroine transforms at the end into a glorious tigress who is the proper mate to the Beast, who will from now on be true to his own nature and not disguise himself as a human.
-The story has similarities to the Indian story The Brahman Girl That Married a Tiger.
+The story has similarities to the Indian story The Brahman Girl That Married a Tiger as well as ending elements of The Frog Prince.